jveyhl/work_day_scheduler/README.md

 ## Usage

-- Blocks of time are color coded as grey, red and green to refelct past, present and future events, respectively.
+- Blocks of time are color coded as grey, red and green to reflect past, present and future events, respectively.
 - Select a block of time and enter a task.
 - Click the save icon to save the task.
 - Click the clear button to erase all tasks.